Obarun/66/doc/tree.md

 tree [ -h ] create|admin|remove|enable|disable|current|status|resolve|init|start|stop|free tree
 ```

-The `tree` command functions similarly to services, wherein each *tree* can have dependencies or be required by another *tree*.
+The `tree` command functions similarly to services, wherein each *tree* can have dependencies or be required-by another *tree*.
 These subcommands facilitate various actions such as creating, managing, activating, and checking the status of trees, among other functionalities, within the system.
 Additionally, it manages dependencies between different trees, enabling effective control and organization of *tree* structures.

 The default tree named `%%default_treename%%` is provided.
 This *tree* is automatically created using [basic creation configuration](#basic-creation-configuration), with the key difference that this *tree* is enabled by default.
 The default name can also be changed at compile time by passing the `--with-default-tree-name=` option to `configure`.
 If the `%%default_treename%%` is removed, a simple invocation of a `66` command will create it again.